chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/log-in-chainguard-enforce/index.md

 * GitHub
 * [GitLab](https://docs.gitlab.com/ee/integration/openid_connect_provider.html)

-**If you will be authenticating with Google**, click the **Google** button, and then select the specific Google account you would like to use to log into [chainguard.dev](https://chainguard.dev).
-Note that you may need to log into your Google account.
+**If you will be authenticating with Google**, click the **Google** button, and then select the specific Google account you would like to use to log in to [chainguard.dev](https://chainguard.dev).
+Note that you may need to log in to your Google account.

 ![Sign in with Google OIDC](sign-in-with-google.png)

-From here, you'll sign into Chainguard Enforce through Google and then receive a confirmation page that reads `Chainguard Auth Successful`.
+From here, you'll sign in to Chainguard Enforce through Google and then receive a confirmation page that reads `Chainguard Auth Successful`.
 At this point, you can close the browser window and return to the command line to continue working with `chainctl`.

 **To authenticate with your GitHub username**, click the **GitHub** button.
-You may need to log into your GitHub account at this point.
-When you are logged into GitHub, review the permissions page and confirm that you would like to authorize Chainguard Enforce.
+You may need to log in to your GitHub account at this point.
+When you are logged in to GitHub, review the permissions page and confirm that you would like to authorize Chainguard Enforce.

 ![Authorize Chainguard Enforce on GitHub](sign-in-with-github.png)

 If you are satisfied with allowing Chainguard Enforce to have the stated permissions, you'll authorize it by clicking on the **Authorize Chainguard Enforce** button, and then sign in through GitHub.
 Next, you'll receive a confirmation page in your browser that reads `Chainguard Auth Successful`, and you may now close the browser window and return to the command line.

-**To authenticate via GitLab**, you'll be prompted to sign into GitLab if applicable, and then be asked to authorize Chainguard Enforce to use your GitLab account.
+**To authenticate via GitLab**, you'll be prompted to sign in to GitLab if applicable, and then be asked to authorize Chainguard Enforce to use your GitLab account.

 ![Authorize Chainguard Enforce to GitLab](authorize-chainguard-enforce-gitlab.png)